Uvalde students go back to school for 1st time since attack

 The extra security measures have brought little comfort to Martinez, who tried to put off everything when it came to the first day.
 “I wasn’t ready for him to go back to school, but he says he was,” Martinez said.

-During an open house at Flores Elementary, Martinez said when he pressed a teacher about how they would protect students this time, the response was an unsatisfactory rundown about new locks.
+During an open house at Flores Elementary, Martinez said when he pressed a teacher about how the staff would protect students this time, the response was an unsatisfactory rundown about new locks.

 “He didn’t answer me what I really asked him.
 Like, how are you going to help?
 How are you going to save my kid if something happens?”
 Martinez said.
 “He didn’t give me what I wanted to hear.”